dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

     create some intended effect on society at larger scales.
   - Fake news is a great example of a tactic "adjacent" to this.

+> Sir, I do say to you, which one of these countries is a shithole?

 # Theories for Mechanisms of Implanted Memories